LuizPPA/DesafioMinutrade/README.md

 ## Backend

-The frontend initial setup was generated with [Expess Generator](https://github.com/expressjs/generator) version 4.16.0.
+The backend initial setup was generated with [Expess Generator](https://github.com/expressjs/generator) version 4.16.0.
 The database connection is made at [mLab](https://mlab.com), an external MongoDB cloud service.
 Since this project is not meant to production but only a development little test, i'm using the free tier mLab plan.

 ### Start server